A Gentle Holiday Guide for When Food, Family, and Feelings Feel Overwhelming

 What’s a goal you can set?

 The holidays come with unique challenges.
 Wherever you are in your recovery journey, you are not alone, and we hope this guide helps you feel more comfortable entering the holiday season.
-Remember to prioritize your mental health and well-being, be kind to yourself, lean on others, and appreciate how far you’ve come.
+Remember to prioritize your mental health and well-being, be kind to yourself, lean on others, and acknowledge how far you’ve come.

 Looking for more resources?
 Check out this free Easy Grounding Techniques Cheat Sheet!